 If you complete an undated task, just mark it off the way you would any other bullet journal task – turn that dot into an X.

 When it comes to dated tasks, I (currently) see two ways of handling them.

 1. Moving Tasks to Dailies

 Each morning, copy any tasks that are due that day from Frankenlog into your daily log, where they will become a part of your day’s process.
-Then put a migration bullet (>) over its dot to show that it’s been moved.
-Be sure to give them a priority signifier (*) if necessary to indicate that they have to be done that day.
+Then put a migration bullet (>) over its dot in Frankenlog to show that it’s been moved.
+Be sure to give them a priority signifier (*) in your daily log to indicate that they have to be done that day.
 This is my preferred way of using Frankenlog.
 I only look at it during my reflection times in the mornings and evenings.
 During the day, I work entirely out of my “dirty dailies.”

 2. Working right out of Frankenlog